AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/rakdos-ggr.md

 "actions":
   - "desc": "Rakdos makes two attacks with his Curtain-Call Scythe or his claws."
     "name": "Multiattack"
-  - "desc": "Melee Weapon Attack: +15 to hit, reach 10 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +15 to hit, reach 10 ft., one target. *Hit:*\
       \ 24 (3d10 + 8) slashing damage plus 13 (3d8) fire damage."
     "name": "Curtain-Call Scythe"
-  - "desc": "Melee Weapon Attack: +15 to hit, reach 10 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +15 to hit, reach 10 ft., one target. *Hit:*\
       \ 17 (2d8 + 8) slashing damage."
     "name": "Claw"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Rakdos can expend a use to take one of the following actions.
+Rakdos regains\
+  \ all expended uses at the start of each of their turns."
 "legendary_actions":
   - "desc": "Each creature within 60 feet of Rakdos that is his ally or is [charmed](І\
       нструменти%20ДМ/CLI/rules/conditions.md#Charmed) by him must use its reaction\